-Ontological Inertia: Intererstingly, Time Travel apparently shunts you to an alternate timeline, and you keep existing regardless of potential paradox.
-One of the remarkably few games featuring Time Travel to do this.
+Ontological Inertia: Intererestingly, Time Travel apparently shunts you to an alternate timeline, and you keep existing regardless of potential paradox.
+One of the remarkably few games featuring time travel to do this.

 The Light Warriors are returned to their own time (and forget the whole ordeal) in the remakes.

 Pirate: Bikke and his crew start out as the straight plundering type, terrorizing the citizens of Pravoka, but once your party beats them, they end up hanging around town as The Pirates Who Don't Do Anything.

 Random Encounters: It gets ridiculous in one path of the Earth Cave, where you have to fight a troop of one to four Giants every step!
 Appropriately named the "Giant's Tunnel", it is great for leveling, and, like the Peninsula of Power, was left in every subsequent version.